-Because many Italian homes are old, you may want to keep a special eye out for the condition of plumbing and electric, and the presence of asbestos and lead.
-While all of these things can be easily hidden, they can be a pain to fix or get rid of once they become obvious.
+Because Italian homes are old, you may want to keep a special eye out for the condition of plumbing and electric, and the presence of asbestos and lead.
+While all of these things can be easily hidden, they’re a bear to fix or get rid of once they become obvious.

 While the steps to buying a home are similar anywhere, use this list as a guide to get started in your Italian property purchase:

 - Look into a mortgage.
 While most Italian banks will lend to foreigners, it’s smart to get an idea of just how much they’re willing to lend before you get started

 - Engage a realtor.
 Whether you’re working with a realtor in your home country or in Italy, using an agent is truly the best way to get a good deal and see properties that are well-suited to your needs.

 - Choose a property and make an offer

 - Get a sale contract.
 This will need to be drafted, looked over and stamped by an Italian notary.